-One of the most common sexuality issues in patients with type 2 diabetes is decrease in libido, or loss of sex drive.
-This can be particularly frustrating if, prior to onset, the patient reports having had a thriving libido and satisfying sex life.
-Causes of low libido associated with type 2 diabetes include:
+A common sexuality problem in people with type 2 diabetes is a decrease in libido, or loss of a sex drive.
+This can be frustrating if someone had a thriving libido and satisfying sex life prior to a type 2 diabetes diagnosis.
+Causes of a low libido associated with type 2 diabetes include:

-- sexual side effects of medication, such as those for high blood pressure or depression
+- side effects of medications for high blood pressure or depression

 - extreme fatigue

 - hormonal changes